richardhoff88/preliminary_inequality_validator/README.md

-# 🧮 Mathbeaver Polynomial List Checker
+# Mathbeaver Polynomial List Checker

-A Python project to automatically validate a list of polynomial inequalities by detecting contradictions using symbolic and SMT-based methods.
+A Python checker to automatically validate a list of polynomial inequalities by detecting contradictions using symbolic and SMT-based methods.

 ---

-## 📌 Overview
+## Overview

 This project takes a list of inequalities (as strings) and checks if they are consistent (i.e., whether there exists an assignment of real values to variables that makes them all true).
 It uses: